Madhyamaka: Sānlùn school

 The abhidharma thinkers regard the four holy truths as true.
 The Satyasiddhi regards merely the truth of cessation of suffering, i.e., the principle of emptiness and equality, as true.
 The southern Mahāyāna tradition regards the principle that refutes truths as true, and the northern [Mahāyāna tradition] regards thatness [suchness] and prajñā as true...
 Examining these all together, if there is a single [true] principle, it is an eternal view, which is false.
 If there is no principle at all, it is an evil view, which is also false.
 Being both existent and non-existent consists of the eternal and nihilistic views altogether.
 Being neither existent nor nonexistent is a foolish view.
 One replete with these four phrases has all [wrong] views.
 One without these four phrases has a severe nihilistic view.
 Now that [one] does not know how to name what a mind has nothing to rely upon and is free from conceptual construction, [he] foists "thatness" [suchness] upon it, one attains sainthood of the three vehicles...
 Being deluded in regard to thatness [suchness], one falls into the six realms of disturbed life and death.

 In one of his early treatises called "The Meaning of the two Truths" (Erdiyi), Jizang, expounds the steps to realize the nature of the ultimate truth of emptiness as follows:

 In the first step, one recognises reality of the phenomena on the conventional level, but assumes their non-reality on the ultimate level.
 In the second step, one becomes aware of Being or Non-Being on the conventional level and negates both at the ultimate level.
-In the third step, one either asserts or negates Being and Non-Being on the conventional level, neither confi rming nor rejecting them on the ultimate level.
+In the third step, one either asserts or negates Being and Non-Being on the conventional level, neither confirming nor rejecting them on the ultimate level.
 Hence, there is ultimately no assertion or negation anymore; therefore, on the conventional level, one becomes free to accept or reject anything.

 In the modern era, there has been a revival of Madhyamaka in Chinese Buddhism.
 A major figure in this revival is the scholar monk Yin Shun (1906–2005).
 Yin Shun emphasized the study of Indian Buddhist sources as primary and his books on Madhyamaka had a profound influence on modern Chinese madhyamika scholarship.
 He argued that the works of Nagarjuna were "the inheritance of the conceptualisation of dependent arising as proposed in the Agamas" and he thus based his madhyamaka interpretations on the Agamas rather than on Chinese scriptures and commentaries.
 He saw the writings of Nagarjuna as the correct Buddhadharma while considering the writings of the Sānlùn school as being corrupted due to their synthesizing of the Tathagata-garbha doctrine into madhyamaka.

 Many modern Chinese Madhyamaka scholars such as Li Zhifu, Yang Huinan and Lan Jifu have been students of Yin Shun.